Enter to main center

 (6) Has a formal student status and is enrolled in a public school, a private school approved and registered by the competent educational administration authority at all levels, or a foreign educational institution recognized by the Ministry of Education.

-(7) Is a spouse or lineal relative by blood of a national without household registration who has been issued a Lin-Jen Entry Permit with equal validity as the passport in accordance with the following paragraph (b).
+(7) Is a spouse or lineal relative by blood, sibling, or parents-in-law of a national without household registration who has been issued a Lin-Jen Entry Permit with equal validity as the passport in accordance with the following paragraph (b).

 3. Multiple Entry Permit: Valid for 1 or 3 years from the day after its issuance.